Glasses Crack, Tablecloths Splinter

 Film | Digital | Sound | 17" | Georgian and English | 2022

-'Glasses Crack, Tablecloths Splinter' is an archival essay film that teleports viewers back in time to trawl the kitchens and living rooms of Georgian home video cassettes, as the filmmaker embarks on a domestic ethnography of life during the calamitous period of transition that followed the demise of the Soviet Union.
+'Glasses Crack, Tablecloths Splinter' is a documentary essay film developed around a series of newly digitized Georgian home video cassettes.
+The film teleports viewers back in time to trawl the kitchens and living rooms of the 90's, as the filmmaker embarks on a domestic ethnography of life during the period of transition that followed the demise of the Soviet Union.

 This film had its domestic premiere at Tbilisi International Film Festival, in the Georgian Panorama section, Dec 2022.